utkarshcmu/grafana.org/content/blog/2017-08-18-timeshift-ep9.md

 <br />

 #### Grafana <3 Prometheus
-Our very own Carl Bergquist spoke at PromCon 2017 yesterday in Munich, highlighting new enhancements and features for power users.
+Our very own Carl Bergquist spoke at PromCon 2017 yesterday in Munich, highlighting recent Grafana features and enhancements.

-<p>We used the opportunity to debut our new Prometheus query editor with a load of new functionality; seems the community approves!
+<p>We also used the opportunity to debut our coming Prometheus query editor with a load of new functionality; seems the community approves,
+in fact this is our most popular tweet ever!

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">We just revealed the coming <a href="https://twitter.com/PrometheusIO">@PrometheusIO</a> query editor with syntax highlight, function docs &amp; auto complete at <a href="https://twitter.com/hashtag/PromCon2017?src=hash">#PromCon2017</a>, check it out! <a href="https://t.co/7ZD30ltCBi">pic.twitter.com/7ZD30ltCBi</a></p>&mdash; Grafana (@grafana) <a href="https://twitter.com/grafana/status/898143069886980096">August 17, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>